Mr-TalhaIlyas/Distance-Transforms/README.md

 * The filters I used for above transformations are as follows:

 ### Usage
+If image is `None` a random grayscale image will be generated with some random points as `ones` and rest will be all `zeros`.
 ```python
 img = cv2.imread('C:/Users/Talha/Desktop/dots2.png',0)
 # Metric is one of Euclidean, Chess_Board or City_Block